prodigiousMind/blizzardwrap/README.md

 How to install?
-you can simply clone this whole repository and use it. or you can download it in a compressed file format.
+> You can simply clone this whole repository and use it.
+> or you can download it in a compressed file format.

 ![plot](./_pics/first.png)
 ![plot](./_pics/gitclone.png)

 After installing?
-python3 -m pip install -r requirement.txt   (for linux and macOS) Or python -m pip install -r requirement.txt    (for windows)
+> python3 -m pip install -r requirement.txt   (for linux and macOS) Or
+> python -m pip install -r requirement.txt    (for windows)

 OR Just Run setup.py
-run setup.py by:
-python3 setup.py
+> python3 setup.py

 ![plot](./_pics/setup.png)

-python3 blizzardwrap.py -h
+> python3 blizzardwrap.py -h
+>
 ![plot](./_pics/help.png)

-python3 blizzardwrap.py -h [argument]   (for more help)
+> python3 blizzardwrap.py -h [argument]   (for more help)
 ![plot](./_pics/b2h.png)
 ![plot](./_pics/hexadecimal.png)